 Non-traditional careers for women:

 - Radio/TV Broadcasting

 - Hospitality and Tourism

 - Transportation, Distribution, and Logistics

 - Natural Resources and Conservation

 - Child and Custodial Services

 When career planning, regardless of gender, it is important for students to follow their dreams and utilize their skills and interests.
-The Muskegon Area Career Tech Center has many students who pursue non-traditional careers ranging from female students in Construction Trades to males in Allied Health Technologies and more.
-See more examples in our slideshow below.
+The Career Tech Center has many students who pursue non-traditional careers ranging from female students in Construction Trades to males in Allied Health and more.